hood-casu/find-a-gig/docs/index.md

 ## Getting started

-Use the steps on the [Getting started](prerequisites/) page before using the Find-a-gig API.
+Use the steps on the [Prerequisites](prerequisites/) page before using the Find-a-gig API.

 ## Tutorials